isc-projects/kea/doc/sphinx/arm/install.rst

    This option requires subscription-only RADIUS hook.

  - ``--with-freeradius-dictionary``
-   Specifies a non-standard location for a FreeRADIUS dictionary file.
+   Specify a non-standard location for a FreeRADIUS dictionary file.
 That file contains list of supported RADIUS attributes.
 Available in subscriber only version.
 This option requires subscription-only RADIUS hook.

-If you don't see the RADIUS options, make sure you have RADIUS hook sources in the ``premium`` directory and rerun ``autoreconf -i``.
+If the RADIUS options are not available, ensure that the RADIUS hook sources are in the ``premium`` directory and rerun ``autoreconf -i``.

 .. note::